-- •What happens when an agreement differs from common law convention?
+- •What happens when an agreement differs from common or statutory law?
 The contract will be enforced as written because Parties have freedom to contract as they wish - •What happens to an agreement made before the contract is signed but not included in the written contract?
 The previous agreement dies and is not enforceable since it is not in the writing